To those shopping for your org’s next CRM: how’s that process treating you?

 p.s.
 I included both nonprofit-specific & corporate options.
 That’s because the case/”ticket” concept is similar across the board.

 About: Is your org an association or similar entity?
 Membership software lets orgs manage individual members and associated fees.

-How this relates to CRM: Like case management, membership management software is specific to the use case.
+How this relates to CRM: Like case management, membership software (also known as AMS software) is specific to that use case.
 But you’ll find a good number of donor CRMs (further down) that include membership tracking in their platform.

 4.)
 Volunteer Management Software

 About: What it sounds like!
 Volunteer Management platforms let orgs manage their volunteers.
 That can include contact info, engagements, time-tracking, messaging, and more.

 How this relates to CRM: We often hope that volunteers become donors.
 So you’ll find that most donor/CRM solutions (further down) come with their own volunteer management capabilities.

 About: Fundraising software helps us collect donations.
 Features typically include the ability to create donation pages, run campaigns, send acknowledgements, and various gift reporting.

 How this relates to CRM: Some fundraising platforms have “CRM-like” features for donor tracking.
 But their main focus is the gift itself, rather than the person.

 How this differs from CRM: Unless your CRM has its own fundraising solution, this kind of software is typically separate.
 But in many cases, they’ll integrate with other CRMs.